Skip to main content

 T-CAIREM Grant Winners

-Each year T-CAIREM awards grants to innovative research projects with the potential to transform healthcare through Artificial Intelligence in the future.
+Each year, T-CAIREM awards grants to innovative research projects with the potential to transform healthcare through Artificial Intelligence.

 2023